Skip to content

 // Wire PetstoreService however you like: vanilla http, Koa, Bun, Deno, or anything else.

-Point input_schema at the same schemas.ts you use with @codewithagents/openapi-gen. The generator adds safeParse calls to every route that receives a request body.
+Point input_schema at the same schemas.ts you use with openapi-zod-ts.
+For the Hono and Express routers the generator adds safeParse calls to every route that receives a request body.
 Invalid requests get a structured 422 response and never reach your service implementation.
+The Fastify router validates differently: it wires the same Zod schemas through fastify-type-provider-zod and rejects with Fastify’s native 400 (see the Fastify note below).

 Config: